haxwell/quizki/README.md

 Listed below are the software products you will need resident on your local machine.

-For each of the software products listed below, install the most recent generally available (GA) version.
+For each product, install the most recent generally available (GA) version.
 If you live on the edge, feel free to use the latest Alpha or Beta versions.
 Yet, if you are fairly new to programing, Alpha and Beta versions may contain problematic errors making it difficult to determine if your code or the software you are using is causing an anomaly.
 Thus, stay with the latest GA version to reduce complexity, as you learn to code.

-- [GitHub](https://github.com/) - used for version control
+- [Git](https://git-scm.com/downloads/) - Git and [GitHub](https://github.com/) are used for version control
 - [Apache Tomcat](http://tomcat.apache.org/) - server used to run backend application
 - [Apache Maven](http://maven.apache.org/) - used to build the quizki initially and after code changes
 - [MySQL Community Edition (GPL)](https://dev.mysql.com/downloads/) - database used with quizki